-These HMRC scam emails often contain the taxman's logo and official-style reference numbers.
+These 'HMRC' scam emails often contain the taxman's logo and official-style reference numbers.
 However, the dodgy English should set alarm bells ringing, as should the rapid call to action.

 The fake phishing website you click through to can also look genuine, as this example demonstrates.

-How you can tell the email is a fake
+How you can tell the 'HMRC' tax email is a fake

-Simple: HMRC never contacts customers who are due a refund by email.
+Simple: HMRC never contacts customers who are due a refund by email or text.
 It only ever sends such a letter by post.

 Similarly, it's worth knowing that HMRC never contacts taxpayers about refunds by telephone, and never uses external companies regarding refunds.